geco-bern/agds1_course/README.md

-# Backbone AGDS I course webpage
+# AGDS I Course Website

-This contains the markdown files used to generate the webpage for the AGDS I course: https://geco-bern.github.io/agds1_course/
+This repository contains the markdown files used to generate the website for the AGDS I course: https://geco-bern.github.io/agds1_course/